 Her earlier career included regulatory and compliance roles with PricewaterhouseCoopers, the United Friendly Group and Sea Containers Group in the UK.
 She has had extensive personal experience serving on boards of not-for-profit organisations, mainly in the role of treasurer.
 Jacqueline is a qualified accountant and lawyer and has a Masters in Corporate Governance and Ethics.

-If you buy Key Guides: The Charity Trustee’s Handbook, you will receive a free copy of Delivering Effective Governance.
+If you buy The Charity Trustee’s Handbook, you will receive a free copy of One Minute Tips on Governance.

 By placing this order you agree to DSC's terms and conditions: